 - A few complaints out there about the seller sending quite a bit of follow-up email after purchase, so you may want to update those spam filters on your email.

-Folks looking for jump rope guidance may want to check out the King Athletic Speed Rope.
+Folks looking for jump rope guidance may want to check out the this speed rope.
 In addition to a very solid jump rope, this package comes with videos and an eBook with workouts designed to help you get the most out of your workout.

 - WOD Nation’s cable ropes come in the package at 10’ long.
 The company claims they are easy to adjust to your size with a simple snip from a wire cutter.

 - Each order comes with two ropes and a carrying bag, making this a pretty solid bundle.